 In recent decades, an argument for multiplicity has burgeoned in the study of human psychology.
 Instead of a focus on one kind of self, one kind of intelligence, and one kind of creativity, for example, researchers have described multiple selves, intelligences, and creativities.
 Moral psychology, too, has seen calls for the inclusion of more than one kind of morality.
-The Three Ethics differentiates between Autonomy, Community, and Divinity considerations in moral reasoning and emotions.
+The Three Ethics differentiates between Autonomy, Community, and Divinity considerations in moral reasoning and values.
 Briefly, the Ethic of Autonomy involves a focus on the self as an individual.
 Moral considerations within this ethic include the interests, well-being, and rights of individuals (self or other), and fairness between individuals.
 The Ethic of Community focuses on persons as members of social groups, with attendant considerations such as duty to others, and concern with the customs, interests, and welfare of groups.
 The Ethic of Divinity focuses on people as spiritual or religious entities, and considerations encompass divine and natural law, sacred lessons, and spiritual purity.
 Research has shown the presence of these three ethics among highly varied age and cultural groups.

 Coding Manual: Three Ethics of Autonomy, Community & Divinity